In this article I review 20 of the top protein bars without artificial sweeteners currently on the market.

-We’ll compare how much protein they provide us & their costs, and take a close look at their nutrition facts & ingredients too.
+We’ll compare how much protein they provide us and take a close look at their nutrition facts & ingredients too.

 Those are good things to do when it comes to buying a protein bar, since there’s no shortage of junk out there.